anharrington/handsonpython/rstP/whilestatements.rst

 I did not ``undraw`` the Polygon.

-The timing for each ``undraw`` needs to be after the next mouse click and presumably before the next Polygon is created, so it could be before or after the line ``vertices.append(pt)``.
+The timing for each ``undraw`` needs to be after the next mouse click and presumably before the revised Polygon is created, so it could be before or after the line ``vertices.append(pt)``.
 I arbitrarily chose for it to go before the vertices list is changed.
 The rest of the order of the lines is pretty well fixed by the basic logic.